captain-redbeard/redbeards-messenger/README.md

-# php-messenger
+# redbeards-messenger
-PHP Messenger is a lightweight secure instant messaging platform designed to put you in control of your data.
+Redbeards Messenger is a lightweight secure instant messaging platform designed to put you in control of your data.
 We accomplish this by utilising [Public Key Encryption](https://en.wikipedia.org/wiki/Public-key_cryptography) to create a unique key pair with a 4096 bit key on registration.
 See [Website Security](#website-security) for more information about our security policies.